-If you have any questions please feel free to contact our office located in Mesa, AZ.
+If you have any questions please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Sesamoiditis

 A condition that is known as flat feet, which can also be referred to as fallen arches, affects most babies when they are born.
 When walking commences, the arches will typically develop as the foot endures pressure from body weight.
 The purpose of the arch aids in maintaining balance in the body, and provides a spring to the step.
 Arches are generally strong, and this may help the feet to adjust to a variety of surfaces that are walked on.
 Some people never develop arches, and this condition may prove to be uncomfortable and painful.
 This may often cause tension in the muscles, ligaments and tendons the feet are comprised of as a result of not being supported while walking or running.
 There may be several reasons for this condition to occur, including a genetic trait, injuries to the foot and ankle, or a medical condition such as rheumatoid arthritis.
 If you are afflicted with flat feet, it’s advised to schedule a consultation with a podiatrist to learn about correct treatment options.